 Phyllis Webstad Orange Shirt Day Presentation

-Royal Roads is honoured to have a new Orange Shirt Day design with artwork by Clarence "Butch" Dick of Lewkungen (Songhees) Nation and a member of the Heron People Circle.
+Royal Roads is honoured to have a new Orange Shirt Day design with artwork by Dr. Clarence "Butch" Dick of Lewkungen (Songhees) Nation and a member of the Heron People Circle.

 This robust design speaks to the origins of the Heron People Circle and reinforces that Every Child Matters.
 RRU will share the proceeds with the Indian Residential Schools Survivors Society, Victoria Orange Shirt Day Society, and the RRU Heron People Circle.
 Limited quantities are available from the Campus Store.